 Seal the Duct Boot and Drywall

-The new energy efficient building codes requires the gap between the metal vent boot and the drywall be sealed with caulk, spray foam or mastic to prevent air leaks (see above photo).
+The new energy efficient building codes requires the gap between the metal vent boot and the drywall be sealed with caulk (see diagram on page 14) to prevent air leaks.
 Caulking is easiest option because it can be applied from inside the room in a clean and precise bead.
-Mastic and spray foam are excellent sealants but should only be applied inside the attic so it doesn’t mar the painted ceiling because both products are sticky and can be messy.

-The vent boot sealing wasn’t required when my home was built.
+Vent boot sealing wasn’t required by the building code when my home was built.
 I’ll wait until another day to seal all the vent boots while working inside the attic.

 Install the Duct Board Start Collar

 The flexible duct branch line will be connected to the rigid duct board trunk with a flex duct start collar (also called a “take-off”).
 Always connect the branch duct to a trunk duct for the best air flow.
-An outline is traced in the trunk rigid air duct and cut out with a utility knife.
-Here’s the start collar and take-off hole in the duct board trunk:
+An outline is traced in the rigid trunk duct and cut out with a utility knife.
+The start collar and take-off hole in the duct board trunk:

 The start collar is placed into the rigid duct board trunk.
 The start collar mounting tabs (or fingers) are inside the rigid duct board trunk.
 The fingers are bent outward against the duct board trunk to hold the starting collar:

 The start collar fingers are bend outward, then the start collar is sealed to the rigid duct board with metal foil HVAC tape.
 Mastic wasn’t required when my home was built, however sealing with mastic and fiberglass mesh reinforcing tape is required by the new building code.

 Connect the Flexible Duct to the Start Collar